Doctorate Program in Philosophy and

-The PhD programs in Logic, Computation, and Methodology and Philosophy have identical requirements.
+The doctorate programs in Logic, Computation, and Methodology and Philosophy have identical requirements.
 The distinction in name is meant to reflect the choice of focus during the student's study.
-The degree is designed to facilitate the development of sophisticated understanding of philosophical problems in a target area of study.
+The degree is designed to facilitate the development of a sophisticated understanding of philosophical problems in a target area of study.

 The program's flexible requirements provide a broad curricular grounding, steady involvement in research, and the opportunity to practice the craft of teaching in an excellent undergraduate environment.
-Students are expected to complete an MS thesis by the middle of their third year, and a PhD thesis by the end of their fifth year.
+Students are expected to complete a master's thesis by the middle of their third year, and a doctoral thesis by the end of their fifth year.

 Core requirements (6 courses)